braindatalab/exact/documentation/2025_doc/Jan/starting.md

 Wait ~30 s for Postgres and Django to come up, then:

+* The following two get done automatically when you run `docker compose up --build`.

 ```bash
 docker ps  # to find your backend container
 docker exec -it exact-backend-1 python manage.py makemigrations